We are often asked questions regarding scholarships and hope any queries you have will be answered here.

 How do I know my application has been received?

-On submission you should receive an automated confirmation email.
+On submission you should receive an automated confirmation email with a copy of your scholarship application for your records.
 Applications will be processed after the scholarship closing date.
 If there is no closing date, they will be processed as they are received.